janl99/OneDriveForBusiness-Explorer-MVC/README.md

 ```

 ###Downloading files
-Download a file from OneDrive for Business as a Stream
+Download a file from OneDrive for Business as a Stream.

 ```csharp
 SharePointClient client = await GetSharePointClient();